kxhaaa/Epilepsy-analysis/README.md

 Teacher: Shangbin Chen & Yicheng Xie

-Thanks Peng Xu who do the biological experiment and provide me all the data!
+Thanks Peng Xu who does the biological experiment and provide me all the data!